aws-samples/aws-modernization-with-immuta/content/01_AboutWorkshop/_index.en.md

 - Some experience with SQL and Relational Database Concepts

-- It is helpful to have some experience with security, compliance, and system maintenance concerns the benefits of making those concerns *transparent* to engineers and analysts working with the data.
+- It is helpful to have some experience with security, compliance, and system maintenance.
+  Immuta makes all those concerns *transparent* to engineers and analysts working with the data.